 Opting for a smaller litter tray introduces the problem it being knocked over as it’s lighter while a larger litter tray being heavier can take many a bump and still stay upright and near enough in place.

-2. Retains warmth
+2. Cage Retains Heat

 It’s imperative to make sure any cage chosen can provide a good basis for keeping the hedgehog warm.